London Rowing Club: Facilities

 London Rowing Club began in rented rooms at Star & Garter Pub in Putney.
 Today, the club has a substantial boathouse (altered and extended in 1974, 2008 and 2018/19) by Putney Bridge.

 The new Peter Coni Gym was opened in 2019 by present and past club Presidents Mike Baldwin and Mike Williams.
 It occupies the space over the rowing tank that dated back to the 1920s, the old men's changing room and the old gym.
 The design specification required a low carbon footprint resulting in a modern passive ventilation system among other items.
-At the opening some of the membership commented that "at least one can now close the holes in the walls".

 Members

 Former members of the club include the British racing driver Graham Hill, the Formula One World Champion in 1962 and 1968 and only driver to win the Triple Crown of Motorsport.
 From 1952 to 1954, Hill rowed in twenty finals with London, usually as stroke of the crew, eight of which resulted in wins.
 He also stroked the London eight for the highly ranked clubs/composites cup at Henley Royal Regatta.
 He used the colours of the club as his motor racing helmet design, as have his descendants, Formula One World Champion racing driver son, Damon, and Formula Renault driver Josh.

 Current club members include international rowers for Great Britain, Ireland and Germany, and include: